microsoft/jacdac/services/motor.md

     rw speed: i1.15 / @ value

-Speed of the motor.
+Relative speed of the motor.
 Use positive/negative values to run the motor forwards and backwards.
 Positive is recommended to be clockwise rotation and negative counterclockwise.
 A speed of ``0`` while ``enabled`` acts as brake.